Skip to content

 Implementation Notes

-The recommended approach is using the current timestamp in milliseconds:
+One convenient approach is using the current timestamp:

 function generateNonce() {